Skip advert

 Value my car

 What’s in a name?
 Well, in the case of the Alfa Romeo Junior, quite a lot more than for most new cars.
-It was originally meant to be called Milano, but the plan was hastily, and slightly awkwardly, changed when the Italian government’s ‘Made in Italy’ rules forced the brand to choose something slightly less patriotic.
-This was because the newcomer would not be manufactured in its home country, but in the same Polish factory that also produces the Fiat 600 and Jeep Avenger
+The very stylish and suitably dramatic-looking small SUV was meant to be called Milano and was unveiled with that name in April 2024, but the plan had to be hastily, and slightly awkwardly, changed when the Italian government’s ‘Made in Italy’ rules forced the brand to choose something slightly less patriotic.

 Advertisement - Article continues below